 Why Natives, Why Windflower?

 In a culture where nature and human beings are conceptually distinct, native plant communities remind us that the two belong together.
 To be human is to be in harmony with nature.
-In countless ways the culture we live in makes this—if you will allow me to understate the matter—hard.
+In countless ways the culture we live in makes this—to understate the matter—hard.

 The cultivation of native plant communities is in this sense counter-cultural.
 It is one way to breathe some life back into the sterility our sense of separation has brought into the world.
 How?